programmierbar/fasttrack/readme.md

 ```

 ### --no-check
-All modifying commands will show a prompt to the user, that he has to acknowledge to execute the operation.
+All modifying commands will show a prompt to the user, that they have to acknowledge to execute the operation.
-For a CI/CD system you can suppress this prompt, by running the command with `--no-check` option.
+For a CI/CD system you can suppress this prompt by running the command with the `--no-check` option.

 #### --dry-run
 All Play Store commands provide the `--dry-run` flag, which can be used to validate the command against
-the Play Store api without actually performing a change.
+the Play Store API without actually performing a change.

 ### Release Status

-Get the release status of all configured apps from Play Store.
+Get the release status of all configured apps from Play Store:

 ```shell
 fastrack playstore status [--help] [--app] [--track] [--version] [--dry-run]